sinedie/SRT-DeepL-Translator/README.md

 # SRT-DeepL translator using Selenium

-Disclaimer: 06/05/2022 - I still work on this, just dont have enough time lately.
 If u want to collaborate, get in touch and keep waiting for updates.

 All the hard work is on the hands of the [DeepL](https://www.deepl.com/translator) creators.
 I didn't do shit.